real-logic/aeron/aeron-cluster/README.md

  - **Single Node:** For development, debugging, or when a sequenced and archived log on a single node is sufficient.
  - **Appointed Leader:** A leader of the cluster can be appointed via configuration without requiring an election.
     In the event of a leader failure then a follower will have to be manually appointed the new leader.
+This is not the recommended way to use Cluster.
+Automatic elections are more reliable.
  - **Automatic Elections:** Automatic elections (default) can be enabled to have a leader elected at random from the members with the most up to date log.
  - **Dynamic Membership:** Cluster node membership can be dynamic with support for members to join and quit the cluster